Posted by Monish Vora

-1. Traffic of Non branded keywords: This is a common Keywords Traffic report which is filtered to exclude those with brand name combinations.
+1. Traffic of Non-branded keywords: This is a common Keywords Traffic report which is filtered to exclude those with brand name combinations.

 4. Keyword Ranking: Check out how much traffic you are getting from each keyword ranking at the top and see if you need to make some changes to your SEO strategy by concentrating on more popular or those terms which are targeted by visitors.

-5. New Vs Returning Visitors: This metric shows the loyalty of your existing followers and gives you a count of how many new visitors are you attracting on your website.
+5. New Vs Returning Visitors: This metric shows the loyalty of your existing followers and gives you a count of how many new visitors are you attracting to your website.
 Depending on your industry and the type of your website and various other factors, it is necessary to analyze the behavior of your visitors.
 This report is available under the Visitors section of Google Analytics.

 1. Social Media Interactions: You need to use the event tracking or the virtual pageviews KPI to monitor the number of visitors who interact with the social media profile.
-The customer could visit the social media profiles by clicking on the buttons provided on your website or they could even like, tweet or share your pages, and the report of this interaction could prove to be very helpful.
+The customer could visit the social media profiles by clicking on the buttons provided on your website or they could even like, tweet, or share your pages, and the report of this interaction could prove to be very helpful.

-3. Contact/Subscribe: It is extremely useful to know why, when, how and how many visitors are contacting the website.
+3. Contact/Subscribe: It is extremely useful to know why, when, how, and how many visitors are contacting the website.
 This could be easily tracked by the use of goal tracking or event tracking in the “thank you” pages.

-2. Average transaction value: The up selling and cross selling efficiency is determined through this KPI.
+2. Average transaction value: The up-selling and cross-selling efficiency is determined through this KPI.
 This report could be found in the Ecommerce section of Google Analytics.

 3. Conversion Rate per Medium: You may opt for various channels for your conversions.
-This KPI helps in monitoring the conversion rate of each medium which helps majorly in distinguishng between the various mediums.
+This KPI helps in monitoring the conversion rate of each medium which helps majorly in distinguishing between the various mediums.
 The report is found in the All Traffic Sources menu when using the option “Medium” view.

-1. Transactions distribution per Country: This report provides with the insights to distinguish between the nationality of the customers.
+1. Transactions distribution per Country: This report provides insights to distinguish between the nationality of the customers.
 It could be found under the Visitors Section under the Map Overlay Report.
 This information could be found in the “e-commerce” tab and it shows you the distribution of the transaction by country/territory.

 2. Bounce rate distribution per Country: This info is found on the map overlay table and it displays the distribution of bounce rate on the basis of country/territory.